craigcabrey/craigcabrey.github.io/_posts/2016-02-21-the-case-of-the-missing-apps.md

 Fedora as the next logical step.

 As I was showing him around GNOME Shell, he asked for some functionality that wasn't baked in by default.
-I pointed him towards extensions and showed him the [Auto Move Windows](https://extensions.gnome.org/extension/16/auto-move-windows/) one in particular.
+I pointed him towards extensions and showed [Auto Move Windows](https://extensions.gnome.org/extension/16/auto-move-windows/) in particular.
 He wanted to automatically pin the Terminal to a specific workspace.

 However, there was a problem.
 Terminal, along with a whole host of other apps,